-Olivier Chance couldn’t help but eye Professor Morgan with annoyance.
-Morgan was one of the younger professors flexing his theories and methods at the university.
-Rumor had it that he was, in fact, only two years out from obtaining his conducting license.
-Rumor had it that he’d even obtained the highest score on the State Conducting Exam out of his entire year.
+Olivier Chance eyed Professor Morgan with annoyance.
+Morgan was a young professor flexing his theories and methods at the Royal University of New Ram City.
+Rumor had it he was only two years out from obtaining his conducting license.
+Rumor had it that he’d even earned the highest score on the State Conducting Exam out of his entire year.
 Perfect for teaching others how to score similarly on their Conducting Exams.
 But Olive didn’t care about those rumors.
 He didn’t even care about the fact that Morgan was so young.
-What Olive cared about was the fact the Morgan himself cared about these rumors and that this fact was reflected in his teaching style.
+What Olive cared about was the fact that Morgan himself cared about these rumors and he let it affect his teaching style.
 Morgan was so desperate to please and to be liked that he’d even ask a simple question like this.

-“The answer can be found in looking at a person’s vitae—or so says the Anima-Vitae Hypothesis,” Morgan said with a charming smile that almost seemed to say, please tell me you’re enjoying this lecture.
-“And while we’ve known how to harness vitae for energy and channel vitae in different forms for several centuries now, we’ve still yet to fully understand it.
-Which is ridiculous to think about since it’s the basis of the founding of our thirteen countries of Signum and how we power the countries via the vitae reservoirs found throughout it.
-And even more ridiculous when you realize we’ve fought a war over these things!
-And who were these vitae reservoirs discovered by?”
+“The answer can be found by examining a person’s vitae—or so says the Anima-Vitae Hypothesis,” Morgan said with a charming smile that almost seemed to say, please tell me you’re enjoying this lecture.
+“And while we’ve known how to harness vitae for energy and channel vitae in different forms for several centuries now, we’ve yet to fully understand it.
+Which is peculiar to think about since it’s the basis of the founding of our thirteen countries of Signum.
+We power our world via the vitae reservoirs found throughout it.
+And even more peculiar when you realize we’ve fought a war over these things!
+And who discovered these vitae reservoirs?”
 He paused for dramatic effect.
-“By our Ancestors, the nomads.
-The ones we’ve named our countries after.”
+“Our Ancestors, the nomads and first settlers of Signum, after whom our countries were named.”

 Well, Olive supposed, as boring as it was to hear a rehash of basics, it was much better than having to slog through new topics.

 “Quick question.
-What was one major result of this aforementioned war?”
+What was one major result of this aforementioned Reservoir War?”

-A hand shot up, and before Morgan even had the chance to acknowledge it, the hand’s owner answered matter-of-factually, “Well, Capricorn became a military-based government and Virgo started its isolation.”
+A hand shot up, and before Morgan even had the chance to acknowledge it, the hand’s owner answered matter-of-factly, “Well, Capricorn became a military-based government and Virgo started its isolation.”

 “And the peacekeeping city-state of Ophiuchus was founded, professor.”

-“To mediate positive, peaceful relations between the twelve countries, professor, so another war never happens again.
+“To mediate positive, peaceful relations between the twelve countries, professor.
 And, of course, to handle the terrorist group ELPIS.”

 “Great, Hannah.
 Perfect!”
 The professor clasped his hands.
 “Now, would you mind giving the others a chance to answer my next question?”
 He gestured to all of them.
 “Back to the matter at hand.
 Vitae.
 How can we visualize a person’s vitae?”

-A dozen hopeful hands flew high at the question.
-Olive dodged one that grazed his face.
+A dozen hopeful hands flew high at the question and Olive dodged one that grazed his face.
 The glare he sent the girl sitting beside him went unnoticed.
-The offense wasn’t worth the effort of confrontation, however, so Olive settled on glaring at the window across the classroom.
-From his desk he could faintly make out the cityscape beyond the rising brick walls of the school.
+The offense wasn’t worth the effort of confrontation, so Olive settled on glaring out the window across the classroom.
+From his desk he could faintly make out the glowing cityscape beyond the rising red-brick walls of the school.